ghostlypi/RLabs/Lab 4/Lab4_Sampling _IntroInference_APstudent.md

 2a: Define the following terms in *general* (not just for this kelp study):

-> Population distribution:
+> Population distribution:  The distribution of the entire population of individuals.

-> Sample distribution:
+> Sample distribution: The distribution of the sample collected

-> Sampling distribution:
+> Sampling distribution:  The diversity of the sample collected.

 2b: Describe the following characteristics for the sampling distribution, being as specific as you can for a *general* sampling distribution (not just for this kelp study), use the appropriate greek letters and subscripts:

 Hint: Here are the symbols and words you should use (remember you can hover over them): $\mu_{\bar{x}}=\mu$, $\sigma_{\bar{x}}=\sigma/\sqrt{n}$, symmetric, unimodal, bell-shaped; normal

-> Center:
+> Center: $\mu_{\bar{x}}=\mu$ The center is a measure of the average of the individuals within a

-> Spread:
+> Spread: $\sigma_{\bar{x}}=\sigma/\sqrt{n}$ The spread is a measure of how far data is from the center.

-> Shape:
+> Shape:  Is the distribution of data points.
+Things ot consider include:"Is the graph symetrical?", "Is the graph unimodal(1 peak), bimodal(2 peaks) or polymodal(multiple peaks)", "What is the shape? is it bell shaped, skewed left, or skewed right?", and "Is it normal, binomial?"

 2c: Why is there variation around the center of the sampling distribution in *general*?
 Think about how samples vary, and what this means for the sample means that make up the sampling distribution of the sample means and how the size of our sample effects the variability and how well our sample will represent the true population and how different samples make our estimates (statistics) of the population (parameters) better or worse.